Legal threats overshadow Trump's first election rally

-Critics, including Republicans, have blasted Donald Trump’s choice of Waco for his first official campaign rally, say the location signals to conspiracy theorists and far-right elements that he is their flag-bearer
+The former president is seeking to turn the hush money case in New York to his advantage by raising money off it and using it to rally supporters.

+On Friday, Mr Trump issued an apocalyptic warning, saying the country faced potential “death & destruction” if he was charged with a crime.

-Waco is marking the 30th anniversary of a raid by federal agents on the Branch Davidians religious sect there that resulted in 86 deaths, including four law-enforcement officers.
+Saturday’s rally in Waco came as the city marked the 30th anniversary of a raid by federal agents on the Branch Davidians religious sect.
+It resulted in 86 deaths, including those of four law-enforcement officers.

-Some right-wing extremists view the raid as a seminal moment of government overreach.
+Right-wing extremists view the raid as a seminal moment of government overreach, hence the accusations that Mr Trump is positioning themselves as flag-bearer

 In an email, a Trump campaign spokesman said Waco was chosen because it was situated between several major population centres and had the infrastructure to host a large event.